Common Reporting Standard – what is it?

-With experts in taxation, data protection and cyber-security, Mishcon de Reya is at the forefront of the campaign to raise awareness in relation to the potential risks of the new rules on automatic exchange of information, as well as the risks associated with the EU registers of beneficial ownership which are due to entered into force in June 2017.
-Under the new EU rules, anyone who can demonstrate a legitimate interest may obtain information about the beneficial owners of corporate and other legal entities, whereby the definition of 'beneficial owner' follows closely the definition of 'Controlling Person' under the CRS.
+With experts in taxation, data protection and cyber-security, Mishcon de Reya is at the forefront of the campaign to raise awareness in relation to the potential risks of the rules on automatic exchange of information, as well as the risks associated with the EU registers of beneficial ownership which entered into force in June 2017.
+Under these rules, anyone who can demonstrate a legitimate interest may obtain information about the beneficial owners of corporate and other legal entities, whereby the definition of 'beneficial owner' follows closely the definition of 'Controlling Person' under the CRS.

 I am concerned about my safety or the quality of the information: what can I do?

 It is important to consider the CRS treatment of any account, especially in the presence of corporate structures, trusts or foundations.
 The rules are very complex and most financial institutions tend to apply a broad approach to reporting.